 8. Beef Liver

-Eggs are a convenient way to get vitamin D. They’re popular in many breakfast, lunch, dinner, and dessert recipes.
-Vitamin D is contained in the yolk of an egg.
-One large egg contains around 44 IUs of the sunshine vitamin.
+Eggs are a convenient source of vitamin D. They’re used in a variety of breakfast, lunch, dinner, and dessert recipes.
+The yolk of an egg contains vitamin D. One large egg contains approximately 44 IUs of vitamin D.

 10. Dairy Alternatives

-For those who are lactose intolerant or have sensitivities to dairy, getting the daily dose of vitamin D may prove to be a bit tricky.
-Thankfully, dairy alternatives such as soy and almond milk, dairy-free cheese, yogurt and many others have been fortified with calcium and vitamin D.
+Those who are lactose intolerant or have dairy sensitivities may find it difficult to get their daily dose of vitamin D. Fortunately, dairy alternatives such as soy and almond milk, dairy-free cheese and yogurt are calcium and vitamin D fortified.